Diagnostic Feature Designer

 Specify the ranking method to sort by when comparing the results of different ranking methods.
 When you use a single ranking method, the app displays the results in order of importance, as indicated by the ranking score for that method.
 When comparing the results for multiple methods, change Sort By to change the method that drives the sorting order.

-Specify this parameter to eliminate ranking scores for a specific method.
-Use this parameter, for example, when comparing the results of multiple rankings, and you want to simplify the display by eliminating rankings that do not influence your feature selection.
+Delete the scores from a ranking method — Select Ranking method to specify a ranking method to delete from the ranking table, and then, click Delete.
+Use this parameter, for example, when you compare the results of multiple rankings, and you want to simplify the display by eliminating rankings that do not influence your feature selection.

-Export — Export features from app or generate MATLAB code to reproduce your feature computations in command-line function
+Export — Export features or generate a MATLAB function or a Simulink block

 Export features to the MATLAB workspace |